Our guide to gerbil accessories lists the items that are essential for your gerbil.

 For a food bowl, the best option is a small ceramic or glass dish.
 These are easy to clean and gerbils cant chew them up.
 Just be sure it is large enough to hold enough food for all of your gerbils.

-Some gerbils like to bury their food bowls. if your gerbils like to do this you can leave them to it as it can become a constant battle keeping it free from bedding.
+Some gerbils like to bury their food bowls.
+If your gerbils like to do this you can leave them to it as it can become a constant battle.

 Also, gerbils can get upset that you are changing their environment.
 It takes a lot of work to make a mess of a clean and tidy home don’t you know!